 3.5 Notice and Payment.
-As soon as practicable after an Early Termination Date, notice shall be given by the Non-Defaulting Party to the Defaulting Party of the amount of the Early Termination Payment and whether the Early Termination Payment is due to or due from the Non-Defaulting Party.
+As soon as practicable after an Early Termination Date, notice shall be given by the Non-Defaulting Party to the Defaulting Party of the amount of the Early Termination Payment.
 The notice shall include a written statement explaining in reasonable detail the calculation of such amount.
-Subject to Section 3.6, the Early Termination Payment shall be made by the Party that owes it within two (2) Business Days after such notice is effective.
+Subject to Section 3.6, the Early Termination Payment shall be made by the Defaulting Party to the Non-Defaulting Party within two (2) Business Days after such notice is effective.
+Early Termination Payments not paid as and when due shall accrue interest at the Interest Rate from such date until the date paid.

-[3.6 Setoff.
+3.6 Setoff.
 Upon the occurrence of an Early Termination Date, the Non-Defaulting Party may setoff, against any amounts owed or accrued and payable to the Defaulting Party by the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), any amounts owed or accrued and payable by the Defaulting Party to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s).
 The obligations of the Parties under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 The Non-Defaulting Party will give the Defaulting Party notice of any setoff effected under this section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
 If an obligation is unascertained, the Non-Defaulting Party may in good faith estimate that obligation and set-off in respect of the estimate, subject to the relevant Party accounting to the other when the obligation is ascertained.
 Nothing in this Section 3.6 shall be effective to create a charge or other security interest.
-This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).
-Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Section 3.5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), have been fully and finally performed.]
+This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any Party is at any time otherwise entitled (whether by operation of Law, contract or otherwise).
+Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Section 3.5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or under any other agreement(s), instrument(s) or undertaking(s), have been fully and finally performed.